 \paragraph{Abstract Style Personalization.}

-Our approach also excels at learning abstract styles, as shown in Figure~\ref{fig:qual_style}.
-Custom Diffusion and DisEnvisioner adhere to the class noun, yet their generated styles bear little resemblance to the reference images.
-This indicates that their strategies, which rely on linguistic cues, fail to learn visual concepts that are difficult to describe verbally.
-In contrast, our method captures abstract styles beyond the scope of a single word by comparing across the image set.
-Notably, our method is the only one that comprehensively reflects the artistic details present in the given image set.
-DreamBooth reflects some aspects of the given style but often struggles to generate creative scenes, frequently reproducing compositions similar to the reference images.
-ELITE cannot be applied here as it requires a binary mask for the target subject.
+Our approach also excels at learning abstract styles (Figure~\ref{fig:qual_style}).
+While Custom Diffusion and DisEnvisioner follow class nouns, they fail to replicate the visual essence of reference images, highlighting the limitations of linguistic cues for complex styles.
+By comparing features across the image set, our method captures subtle visual details that are difficult to describe with text.
+Notably, only ConceptPrism comprehensively reflects the intricate details of the provided styles.
+DreamBooth captures some stylistic elements but often struggles with creativity, frequently reproducing reference compositions.
+ELITE is excluded here as it requires binary masks for the target subject.